SpectraLDS: Provable Distillation for Linear Dynamical Systems: Appendix

 \subsection{State Dynamics of the Linear Dynamical System}

-We train a linear dynamical system with state dimension 80 to fit the Spectral Filters using Algorithm~\ref{alg:lds_matrix} and examine the eigenvalues of the resulting system in Figure \ref{fig:eigenvals}.
-The reconstruction error of the spectral filters for the trained LDS is $1.23 \times 10^{-12}$.
+We train a linear dynamical system with state dimension 160 to fit the Spectral Filters and alternating filters using Algorithm~\ref{alg:spectralds} and examine the eigenvalues of the resulting system in Figure \ref{fig:eigenvals}.
+We only plot the 80 eigenvalues corresponding to the Spectral Filters, as the remaining 80 corresponding to the alternating filters are identical except multiplied by $-1$ (see below the plot).
+The reconstruction error of the spectral filters for the trained LDS is $7.69 \times 10^{-19}$.
 We transform the eigenvalues to visualize the full range of the values as they approach 1 and differentiate the negative and positive eigenvalues as blue and red (e.g, $0.97$ and $-0.97$ would both map to $\approx 3.5$, although the first would join a red column and the second blue).

 For practical efficiency, we can compute all $U_{t,1}^{+}, \dots, U_{t,k}^{+}, U_{t,1}^{-}\dots U_{t,k}^{-}$ simultaneously with a single LDS parameterized by $\bigg\{ , , \mathbf{1}_{2h}\bigg\}$.
 This LDS has a state dimension of $2hm$, where each of the $m$ input dimensions have a hidden state updated by $ $.
 The hidden state dimension differs from $2h$ as we treat $m$ as a batch dimension, resulting in $Bu_t \in \mathbb{R}^{2h \times m}$ rather than $\mathbb{R}^{2h}$.
 This mimics an LDS acting independently across each of the $m$ dimensions, equivalent to treating $m$ as a batch-axis, and this is the analog to how each of the $k$ spectral filters convolve along each input dimension independently.
 The above Figure \ref{fig:eigenvals} showcases the eigenvalues of matrix $A$, whereas for practical deployment, the state matrix is $ $.